systopia/de.systopia.xdedupe/docs/module-types.md

 ## Pickers

-Once an x-tuple[^1] has been identified, the master contact (i.e. the one that prevails in an upcoming merge) has to be picked from the tuple.
+Once an x-tuple* has been identified, the master contact (i.e. the one that prevails in an upcoming merge) has to be picked from the tuple.
 CiviCRM simply uses the lowest contact ID, but some scenarios might call for other criteria.
 For